-The sheer size of the modern games can certainly prolong the installation process.
-But, nonetheless, we can conclude that even the likes of Gears of War 4, enormous in size and with an abundance of DLC’s, will eventually install after a few hours or so.
+The sheer size of modern games can certainly prolong the installation process.
+But nonetheless, we can conclude that even the likes of Gears of War 4, enormous in size and with an abundance of DLCs, will eventually install after a few hours or so.

-But, what to do when the game install is so long that you’re not even sure if the progress bar is advancing forward?
+But what to do when the game install is so long that you’re not even sure if the progress bar is advancing forward?
 This is especially common when Steam is converting existing game installations.

-There are many possible reasons for this and we made sure to cover them in this article.
-Sometimes the problem lies in the setup files and additional programs, and that’s easily determined by trying to install an alternative game.
+There are many possible reasons for this, and we made sure to cover them in this article.
+Irrespective of the cause, you can fix it with the solutions in this guide.

-A simple but nonetheless viable step when something like this occurs.
-Especially if you’re installing digital copies with the Steam client or its peers.
-Furthermore, make sure that you have enough storage space.
-Free up some space in necessary.
+A simple but nonetheless viable step when something like this occurs, especially if you’re installing digital copies with the Steam client or its peers, is to ensure you have enough storage space.
+Free up some space if necessary.

-Therefore, make sure to stop the installation process, clean everything, check all included variables (storage space, permissions, etc.) and start from a scratch.
+Therefore, make sure to stop the installation process, clean everything, check all included variables (storage space, permissions, etc.), and start from scratch.
 Furthermore, if there’s a way, you can start the setup directly and avoid the Steam/Battle.net/Origin client.

-Solution 2 – Run installer in the compatibility mode w/ administrative permission
+2. Run the installer in compatibility mode with administrative permission

 While we’re at it, it’s worth mentioning that sometimes the incompatibility with the current system version can stall or even prevent the installer from completing the installation.

-In order to avoid this, we advise you to run the game in the compatibility mode to an initially predicted system version.
-Meaning that, if your game is older, make sure to run it in the compatibility mode for Windows 7 or 8.
-Furthermore, the administrative permission is also important in order for the installer to make changes to your system.
+If your game is older, make sure to run it in the compatibility mode for Windows 7 or 8.
+Furthermore, administrative permission is also important in order for the installer to make changes to your system.

 - Close the Steam desktop client.